How to Pack a Cooler with Your Favorite Dairy Foods

 Pro tip: Consider packing two separate coolers, one for drinks and another for food.
 This way, if you are reaching for more than one bottle of milk, you will minimize the amount of time the food cooler is opened, letting out some of that cold air.

 Step 4: Meats and Poultry.
 Cooking meat on the grill?
 Chilled or frozen meat should also be packed in the bottom of the cooler, preferably in an air-tight container to avoid cross-contamination from any meat juices.
-I recommend packing each item you bring in an air-tight or water-tight container to further minimize cross-contamination and prevent contact with melting ice water.
+Packing each item you bring in an air-tight or water-tight container is recommended to further minimize cross-contamination and prevent contact with melting ice water.

 Pro tip: Meat and poultry may be packed while still frozen so it stays colder longer.